jbrown2002/jbrown2002/README.md

 🎸 Music 🥁
 🐶 Animals 🐮

-Fun Fact: I went skydiving this summer!
+Fun Fact: I have been skydiving!

 Linkedin: https://www.linkedin.com/in/jacob-brown-b37794238/